alvsanand/litmus-chaos-demo/README.md

 ![Litmus ChaosCenter - Edit 2](img/litmus-workflow-sequence-edit4.png)

-- After configuring the workflow sequenve, if we click in "Edit YAML", we will get the corresponding YAML with the Litmus Kubernetes Custom Resources for this the experiment and even modify them.
+- After configuring the workflow sequence, if we click in "Edit YAML", we will get the corresponding YAML with the Litmus Kubernetes Custom Resources for this the experiment and even modify them.
 Just let as is and click *Save changes*.

 ![Litmus ChaosCenter - Sequence YAML](img/litmus-workflow-sequence-yaml.png)